Jacomijne Costers: Works

-Costers' work places her, like many of her fellow Augustinians, in the devotio moderna (modern devotion) movement, and she urges a "reformation of the spiritual life in her convent" and a stricter observance of the Augustinian rule.
+Costers' work places her, like many of her fellow Augustinians, in the devotio moderna ("modern devotion") movement, and she urges a "reformation of the spiritual life in her convent" and a stricter observance of the Augustinian rule.
 Her Visioen en exempel was written in the style of the Visio Tnugdali, a 12th-century religious text of otherworldly visions.

 Her patron saint was John the Evangelist, and her Previlesien van Sint Joannes Evangelist systematizes a set of devotions to him.
-Order and system were important to her, and she set up the devotions in a numerical structure similar to the Rosetum by Jan Mombaer, also an Augustinian monk (1460–1501).
+Order and system were important to her, and she set up the devotions in a numerical structure similar to the Rosetum by Jan Mombaer, an Augustinian friar (1460–1501).
 She draws on the Gospel of John, his Epistles and Revelation, and possibly the Golden Legend; Wybren Scheepsma sees her Previlesien as evidence of the importance of the Golden Legend in the Windesheim congregation.
 She was said to have had an encounter with Christ who explained the "purpose of suffering", and in a letter described a revelation in which Saint Anne appeared to her.